Law, LL.M.View Checksheet

 Program Code: M360/M361 (Online)

 The John.
 B Turner LL.M.
-Program allows students to earn a Master of Laws degree with specializations in energy and natural resources, indigenous people’s law, or US Legal Studies (for foreign-educated lawyers).
+Program allows students to earn a Master of Laws degree with specializations in energy and natural resources, indigenous people’s law, or US Legal Studies (for internationally educated lawyers).
 OU Law provides Master of Law students outstanding opportunities such as studying in the classroom with world class faculty and juris doctor students and attending guest lectures, field trips, social events, and networking opportunities.
 Master of Laws students may also receive credit for related courses offered by other OU departments.

 To qualify for admission to the John B. Turner LL.M. program, applicants must have earned their first law degree — LL.B., J.D., or equivalent.
 Admission is highly selective, and those admitted must have excellent law school records, strong letters of recommendation, proficiency in English and leadership potential.
 Although not required, some work or research experience following completion of the first law degree is preferred.